sufone/suhuf/README.md

 After this project is released, [Nasheed](https://github.com/sufone/nasheed) is the next focus.
 Can use all we learn from the audio work on this project.

+## Quick Update - 13 Feb
+Azuracast seems perfect for this, super simple backend w/$10 droplet on digitalocean. can add more networking when needed. frontend should be easy

+youtube stream comes later, main goal is to use it to get attention to redirect to suhuf.app

 ## Idea

 Like the room in Topkapi Palace, where there is someone always reciting Quran so anyone can come for some time and listen to Quran.